 - a.
 Inclusive education practices in alignment with Saskatchewan's needs-based model shall continue to determine appropriate interventions based on the assessed needs of students requiring intensive supports. - i.
-Students with intensive needs may require: - 1. classroom adaptations and accommodations; - 2. individualized planning; - 3. a safety plan; - 4. updated assessments; - 5. a revised Inclusion and Intervention Plan. - b.
+Students with intensive needs may require: - classroom adaptations and accommodations; - individualized planning; - a safety plan; - updated assessments; - a revised Inclusion and Intervention Plan. - b.
 Intensive Supports coaches and consultants continue to be available to support school teams in identifying student needs and developing an appropriate educational plan. - c.
 Collaboration with Intensive Supports Consultants and Coaches - i.
-Coaches and consultants are to maintain a calendar identifying locations of work on a daily basis - ii.
-Coaches and consultants are to ensure teachers are comfortable with a consultative visit - iii.
-Coaches and consultants are to visit no more than two schools per day (one in the morning and one in the afternoon) - Where caseloads warrant, there is a preference for coaches and consultants to schedule an entire day in the same school. - iv.
+Coaches and consultants are to maintain a calendar identifying locations of work on a daily basis. - ii.
+Coaches and consultants are to ensure teachers are comfortable with a consultative visit. - iii.
+Coaches and consultants are to visit no more than two schools per day (one in the morning and one in the afternoon). - Where caseloads warrant, there is a preference for coaches and consultants to schedule an entire day in the same school. - iv.
 Coaches and consultants will follow all safety protocols in each school. - v.
 When possible, schools are to designate meeting areas - vi.
-Coaches and consultants will record the names of participants in collaborative meetings - vii.
+Coaches and consultants will record the names of participants in collaborative meetings. - vii.
 Where possible, collaborative meetings involving division personnel, school team and parents will occur via telephone or remote communication platform. - d.
 In consultation with a medical professional, accommodations may be provided for students with compromised immune systems. - e.
 It may not be possible to support all students with intensive needs in person due to health and safety guidelines.
-In such cases AP 154 Temporary Exclusion of Students for Safety or Medical Reasons shall be followed. - f.
+In such cases AP 154 Temporary Exclusion of Students for Safety or Medical Reasons shall be followed.

+- f.
 All health and safety measures must be in place and communicated with the relevant staff and family prior to the provision of the service. - g.
 All interventions will be provided in a supervised setting.
 Staff will not enter into private residences or provide personal transportation. - h.
-For more detailed directives regarding specific supports for students with intensive needs, please refer to Appendix G
+For more detailed directives regarding specific supports for students with intensive needs, please refer to Appendix H.

-Extracurricular activities
+Extracurricular Activities

 - a.
-At this time, all in-person extra-curricular activities are on hold until future notice. - b.
-Extra-curricular plans will be developed once school startup has occurred and return to school safety has been reviewed and evaluated.
-Plans will be developed in consultation with schools and Superintendent in charge of extracurricular/athletics - c.
-Extracurricular plans will follow Re-Open Saskatchewan activity guidelines, SHSAA return to sport protocols, PHE Canada and in consultation with the Chief Medical Health Officer.
-(Please refer to Appendix H)
+At this time, all in-person extra-curricular activities are on hold until further notice - b.
+Extra-curricular plans will only be implemented once school startup has occurred and return to school safety has been reviewed and evaluated.
+Plans will be developed in consultation with schools and Superintendent in charge of extra-curricular/athletics. - c.
+Extra-curricular plans will follow Re-Open Saskatchewan activity guidelines (please refer to Appendix L, SHSAA return to sport protocols, PHE Canada and in consultation with the Chief Medical Health Officer.